dirac-dc/mboxpy/README.md

 # MapBoxWrapper
 A python wrapper for plotting latitude/longitude coordinates in Mapbox to produce an initial html.

-The standard map produced is shown below:
+An example of the standard type maps produced is shown below:

 ![mapbox example](images/mapbox_example.png)